Nextdoor/git-change/git-change.rst

             a temporary change branch.
 Implies --switch.
             (default: 'false')

---fake-push
-            Do everything except for actually pushing the change to Gerrit.
-            (default: 'false')

 --fetch
             Run git-fetch so that remote branch is in sync with the central repository.
-            (default: 'false')

--h, --help-summary
-            Show a short usage message and exit.
             (default: 'false')

 --merge-commit